feyzullahertan/elastic-search-cluster/README.md

 We are click Compute Engine -> VM Instance side.

-Create new VM Instance name is Elastic-Master for node.
 Requirements before creating VM Instance

 *>> The instances we will install must be in the same region and zone.*